 The ingredient that has been saving me all the time lately is coconut flour.
 I’m able to help my clients keep their grain intake low to none by sharing recipes for things like the coconut flour flatbread and coconut flour pancakes, muffins, and cakes.
 These things help me too, but right now I need to remove the dairy for a while (not so difficult, I don’t think).
 This morning, I kept thinking I wanted something bread-y or cake-y, but not pancakes (because then I’d want toppings I want to stay away from right now!)…the idea for the skillet cookies was born!

 2 tbsp melted coconut oil

-1 scoop protein powder (21g – I used SunWarrior, but I honestly think Jay Robb would be better) – I bet you could just sub in a little more coconut flour for this if you aren’t into protein powders.
+1 scoop protein powder (21g – I used SunWarrior, but have also used Jay Robb and I’ve subbed in gelatin powder) – I bet you could just sub in a little more coconut flour for this if you aren’t into protein powders.

 a few drops of stevia (to taste)